lazarus4/Beforth/doc/xforth.md

 Cross compilers would still use namespace scoping, but be not quite so be dependent on it.
 For example, the TARGET version of ':' would have different default semantics than the HOST version.
 Since default semantics are patchable, they can start out dumb and have optimizations added later.
 A smart language can build itself.

+## QUIT words

+*find-name*  ( c-addr u –– nt | 0 ) From gForth, find the name c-addr u in the current search order.
+Return its nt, if found, otherwise 0.

+For a QUIT loop built on top of a Forth with implementation-dependent header structure, I suggest using these gForth words:

+*name>int*  ( nt –– xt )  xt represents the interpretation semantics of the word nt.
+If nt has no interpretation semantics (i.e. is compile-only), xt is the execution token for ticking-compile-only-error, which performs -2048 throw.

+*name>comp*  ( nt –– w xt )  w xt is the compilation token for the word nt.

+*name>string*  ( nt –– addr count )  addr count is the name of the word represented by nt.

 ## Header structures

 If there's anything computing has demonstrated, it's the persistence of data structures.
 Data is like rocks.
 Code is like sand.
 It's desirable to define a minimal amount of rock.
 For the benefit of embedded systems, bloat is optional.

 The header structure would start with the counted name string.
 The MSB of the count byte would contain the *creator* flag.
 Empty bytes between the end of the string and the next CODE-ALIGNED address would be padded with 0.
 The rest of the header would contain, depending on *creator*:

-- 0: *{compile, execute, parm, nameString, ...}*
+- 0: *{execute, compile, w, nameString, ...}*
-- 1: *{compile, execute, parm, nameString, compile_sem, execute_sem, ...}*
+- 1: *{execute, compile, w, nameString, compile_sem, execute_sem, ...}*

 Note that for Forths running on a VM, an xt could be distinguished between Forth and VM functions using the xt's sign bit.

-*parm* is a cell that could be the code execution address of a word, a token value for a VM, a literal, or a pointer to a data structure.
+*w* is a cell that could be the code execution address of a word, a token value for a VM, a literal, or a pointer to a data structure.
 Extra cells in the header are implementation dependent.
 They could be links into a cross reference structure, source code information, for example.

 *nameString* is variable length.
 All fields afterwards are implementation dependent and take a little (not much) arithmetic to get to from the nt.